jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/17-north-india.md

-+++
-title= "Northern India "
+---
+title: "Northern India"
-heading= "Chapter 17"
+heading: "Chapter 17"
+date: 2022-01-10
-description= "Gujarat's capital has a four-fold wall and rules over 100 cities.Its people are white and clean looking.
-Both men and women wear double rings hanging down from holes in their ears" author= "Chau Ju Kua" image= "/flags/in.png" linkb= "/research/chau-ju-kua/chun-fan-chi/16-west-india" linkbtext= "West India" linkf= "/research/chau-ju-kua/chun-fan-chi/19-south-india" linkftext= "South India" date = "2022-01-21"
+description: "Gujarat's capital has a four-fold wall and rules over 100 cities.Its people are white and clean looking.
+Both men and women wear double rings hanging down from holes in their ears"
-+++
+image: "/flags/in.png"
+author: "Chau Ju Kua"
+---

 Activity | Method